socialfoundations/folktexts/README.md

 3.
     **Q:** Can I use `folktexts` with closed-source models?

     **A:** **Yes!** We provide compatibility with local LLMs via [🤗 transformers](https://github.com/huggingface/transformers) and compatibility with web-hosted LLMs via [litellm](https://github.com/BerriAI/litellm).
-For example, you can use `--model=gpt-4o-mini` to use GPT4o.
+For example, you can use `--model='gpt-4o' --use-web-api-model` to use GPT-4o when calling the `run_acs_benchmark` script.
 [Here's a complete list](https://docs.litellm.ai/docs/providers/openai#openai-chat-completion-models) of compatible OpenAI models.
 Note that some models are not compatible as they don't enable access to log-probabilities.

 4.